woudsma/workspaces-cli/README.md

   _workspaces/mount-spaces
   workspaces-cli/workspaces-cli
 ```
-For example, the workspace for this project is saved at `/Users/woudsma/Projects/workspaces-cli/workspaces-cli.code-workspace`.
+The workspace for this project is saved at `/Users/woudsma/Projects/workspaces-cli/workspaces-cli.code-workspace` for example.

 `ws` is an alias of `workspaces`.